Keeping Up With Constantly Changing Security Threats

 Only Splunk provides statistical analysis and pattern detection capabilities to help you decide when to conduct an investigation into an advanced threat or malicious insider.
 Learn More »

 Many log management and SIEM solutions operate in an organization's security operations center (SOC) for tracking and reporting on specific metrics.
 However, these solutions are often not prepared to analyze raw data quickly enough for effective incident response.
-Responders and analysts typically must rely on wide array of tools from basic Unix commands like grep, awk and sed in the Unix world to a variety of Microsoft tools for security investigations.
-Splunk gives investigators a single system that can accept and index any data plus a command set that helps them to quickly find the needle in the haystack of any security incident.
+Responders and analysts are required to prioritize and handle alerts or potential security incidents.
+They typically rely on tools from basic Unix commands like grep, awk and sed in the Unix world to a variety of Microsoft tools to perform ad-hoc search across disparate and unstructured data sets.
+The Splunk solution is an efficient alternative to this manual approach.
+Splunk can help SOC personal respond to incidents faster and more cost effectively by indexing all data sources across the security and IT stack to quickly find the needle in the haystack.
 Learn More »

 According to the Verizon Data Breach report, almost half of all data breaches go undetected for months.
 Splunk Enterprise combined with the Splunk App for Enterprise Security creates a security intelligence platform capable of monitoring for known threats as reported by your security point solutions and unknown threats detected through statistical analysis.
 This combination can accept any log data without normalization.
 The Splunk solution can scale to collect tens of terabytes of data per day and act as a single solution for both security and IT operations.
 Learn More »